tumarkin/yente/README.md

 # Overview

 *yente* matches names across two data files.
+It has the following features:

+    * **Intelligent**: Matching is based on rareness of words, which means that one does not need to preprocess the names to remove common, non-informative words in names (i.e. and, the, company)
+    * **Robust**: *yente* incorporates feautes that are commonly needed in name matching.
+It is both word-order and case insensitive (Shawn Spencer matches SPENCER, SHAWN).
+And, *yente* removes punctuation by default.
-Matching is based on rareness of words, which means that one does not need to preprocess the names to remove common, non-informative words in names (i.e. and, the, company) It is highly customizable.
-The user may optionally allow for misspellings, implement phonetic algorithms, trim the constituent words of a name at a prespecified number of characters, output any number of potential matches (with and without ties), and combine any of the preceding customizations.
-By construction, *yente* is both word-order and case insensitive (Shawn Spencer matches SPENCER, SHAWN). *yente* is a multi-core program, allowing users to maximize computational power.
+    * **Customizable**: Users may optionally allow for misspellings, implement phonetic algorithms, trim the constituent words of a name at a prespecified number of characters, output any number of potential matches (with and without ties), and combine any of the preceding customizations.
+    * **High-ish performance**: yente* is a multi-core program, allowing users to maximize computational power.
+Performance improvements are ongoing.
+    * **Robust**: *yente* does not require significant

 See below for installation, usage, best practices, and some examples of *yente*.

 # Installation